 - 1. Submit a completed application form. - 2.
 Have an official transcript from each college attended sent directly to the Office of Admissions. - 3.
-Applicants with fewer than 24 semester hours of transferable work should also submit an official high school transcript and SAT and/or ACT scores.
+Applicants with fewer than 24 semester hours of transferable work can submit an official high school transcript, SAT and/or ACT scores but is not something that is required.